High Learning Potential

 HLP students comprise around 5-10% of the school population.
 At Challney Boys we identify the HLP students in all subjects.

 How does Challney Boys identify HLP students?

 Our HLP students are identified on entry to the school using information held by primary schools about that student’s learning and achievements in Key Stage 2.
 We use this information to make sure we provide students with the right level of challenge.
-Our HLP students will be identified on entry by:

 We have developed a culture of high expectations for students and teachers so that the quality of curriculum delivery, teaching and assessment in both foundation and core subjects is high.
 This begins with identification based on Key Stage 2 data, rigorous target setting and careful tracking and intervention.